Virtualix-LTD/unflatn/doc/adr/0010-we-will-rename-this-project-to-unflat.md

-# 10. We will rename this project to unflat
+# 10. We will rename this project to unflatn

 Date: 2025-08-23